Natchez Nature Trails

 Red touches yellow, kill a fellow.
 Red touches black, friend of Jack.
 This rhyme helps to tell the difference between the venomous Coral Snake and harmless Scarlet King Snake.
 On the Coral Snake, the YELLOW bands touch the larger RED areas.
 On the Scarlet King Snake, the BLACK bands touch the larger RED areas.
 Unlike a pit viper, a Coral Snake has tiny teeth, but the ability to open its mouth very wide means that it can puncture skin to inject its venom.

 Each time a Rattlesnake sheds its skin (up to 3 times a year), a new section of rattle is formed.
-Since rattles can accidentally break off, counting rattles on a tail does not necessarily tell the age of the snake.
-Watch out when climbing on rocks - these snakes love to sun themselves and don't always give a "warning rattle" before striking.
+Since rattles can accidentally break off, counting rattles on a tail does not necessarily tell the age of the

 Erected by City of Natchez.

 Location.
 31° 33.907′ N, 91° 24.244′ W. Marker is in Natchez, Mississippi, in Adams County.
 Marker can be reached from North Broadway Street near Learneds Mills Road.
 Touch for map.
 Marker is in this post office area: Natchez MS 39120, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Natchez Bluffs and River Views (about 300 feet away, measured in a direct line); Intersection of North Canal and Jefferson streets (about 700 feet away); Bluff Park and North Broadway Street (approx. 0.2 miles away); Intersection of High and North Wall Streets (approx. 0.2 miles away); Ealey Brothers (approx. 0.2 miles away); Bluff Park and South Broadway Street (approx. ¼ mile away); The Natchez Trace (approx. ¼ mile away); Andrew Marschalk (approx. ¼ mile away).
 Touch for a list and map of all markers in Natchez.